Minuteman Mobility Test Train: Planned Minuteman trains

 The planned deployment with "Minuteman trains cost[ing] more than silo sites" was for wide-ranging operations to require the enemy's use of "more than 10,000 missiles against railroad trackage to immobilize the minuteman train fleet" of 150 missiles using 100,000 mi of the US's 218000 mi of tracks by 1963.
-American Machine and Foundry and American Car and Foundry were to develop the special railroad cars, and the plan in December 1960 included use of a "radio-launch…network of antennae buried a few feet underground adjacent to each control tower."
+American Machine and Foundry and American Car and Foundry were to develop the railroad carrying and launch cars.
+In December 1960, plans included the use of a "radio-launch…network of antennae buried a few feet underground adjacent to each control tower."

-The plan for Minuteman trains "had been shelved temporarily" by May 19, 1961, and on December 14, 1961, the Pentagon ended the rail program due to cost.
+The plan for Minuteman trains "had been shelved temporarily" by 19 May 1961, and on 14 December 1961, the Pentagon ended the rail program due to cost.

-The 1st Utah-made Minuteman was shipped to a silo field from Air Force-Boeing Plant No. 77 in July 1962 in a 63.5 ft "transport-erector vehicle" on a "special-built 85-foot flatbed railroad car", and a Peacekeeper Rail Garrison plan was announced by the Reagan Administration in 1986.
+The 1st Utah-made Minuteman was shipped to a silo field from Air Force-Boeing Plant No. 77 in July 1962 in a 63.5 ft "transport-erector vehicle" on a "special-built 85-foot flatbed railroad car".

+Twenty-five years later a Peacekeeper Rail Garrison plan was announced by the Reagan Administration in 1986.